ChirantanGanguly/ChirantanGanguly/README.md

 - 📄 Know about my experiences from my [CV](https://chirantanganguly.github.io/)

+<h3 align="left">Experience :</h3>
+##### [Center for Development of Advanced Computing (CDAC)](https://www.cdac.in/), Pune: May, 2021 – Present <br>
+Research Intern<br>
+- Reviewed research articles employing Deep Learning to study the impact of the pandemic on physical and mental health of people.
+Two book chapters were written on our analytical review which have been accepted for publication.

+- Represented CDAC in [International Telecommunication Union (ITU)](https://www.itu.int/en/Pages/default.aspx) organised [AI/ML in 5G challenge](https://aiforgood.itu.int/about/aiml-in-5g-challenge/), where we explored methods for Indoor localisation where GPS do not yield accurate results using Machine Learning algorithms from Received Signal Strength (RSSI) values from Wifi routers.
+The solution provided was awarded by the [Telecommunication Technology Committee (TTC), Japan](https://www.ttc.or.jp/e) for our meticulous approach.
+I am currently working on writing an article on the same for publication.

+- Initiated work on the development of a robust and deployable AutoML package for Python to make writing Machine Learning code a easier and making the power of ML  accessible to all.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/CGanguly01" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="cganguly01" height="30" width="40" /></a>